Alan Rinehart

 Alan Gillespie Rinehart (1900–1982) was a writer, film producer, and playwright.
 Rinehart was a son of mystery writer Mary Roberts Rinehart and a brother of book publishers Stanley Rinehart Jr. and Frederick Roberts Rinehart.

 Early life and education

-Rinehart was born in Allegheny, Pennsylvania (which has since merged with Pittsburgh, Pennsylvania) in 1900.
+Rinehart was born in Allegheny, Pennsylvania (which has since merged with Pittsburgh) in 1900.
 He graduated from the Morristown School in Morristown, New Jersey (now Morristown-Beard School) in 1919.
 During his time at the school, Rinehart wrote stories and poetry for The Morristonian, the student newspaper.
 After studying at Harvard University in Cambridge, Massachusetts, Rinehart received his bachelor's degree from the School of Mining at the University of Pittsburgh.
 During the period between his studies at the two universities, Rinehart worked as a cowboy in the Western U.S.

 Career and military service

 Rinehart joined the Story Department at Paramount Pictures Corporation in 1931.
 He worked as an editor and producer for Paramount.
 Rinehart also worked as a correspondent and national affairs editor at Time magazine during its early years in the 1920s.

 During World War II, Rinehart served as a special assistant to the War Shipping Administration's East Coast director.
 He worked as a convoy truant officer.
 Rinehart also served in the U.S. Marines during World War I. In 1930, Rinehart penned the play Volcano.
 Messmore Kendall, owner of the Capitol Theatre, acquired it in November of that year.
 He tasked Robert Milton with staging the play.
 Farrar & Rinehart, the publishing company run by Rinehart's brothers, published the play's text in wide release.